Print

 2. Preheat the oven to 400°F. Line a baking sheet with parchment paper.

-4. Use a fork to dock the center of the puff pastry, leaving a ½-inch border around the edges.
-Transfer the baking sheet to the refrigerator until ready to use.
+4. Use a fork to “dock” the middle part of the puff pastry, leaving a ½-inch border around the edges.

-7. In a small bowl, whisk the egg.
-Pour half of the whisked egg into the ricotta mixture and process again to combine.
-Add 1 teaspoon of water to the remaining egg and whisk to make an egg wash.
+8. In a small bowl, lightly beat the egg.
+Pour half of the egg into the ricotta mixture and stir to combine.

-9. Arrange the asparagus spears on top as desired.
+11. Arrange the asparagus spears on top as desired.

 Notes